biokg-llm25/biokg-llm/README.md

 <a name="errata"></a>
 ## Errata [[Back to Top]︎](#table-of-contents)

-> 📖 **Note:** The statistics presented in the original paper refer to **MEDAKA v0.0**.
+> 📖 **Note:** The statistics submitted in the original paper refer to **MEDAKA v0.0**.
 A new, cleaned version (**v0.1**) has since been released with improved post-processing.
 The overall structure, entity types, and relation schema have not changed.

 | Metric              | v0.0         | v0.1           |
 |---------------------|--------------|----------------|